kamilzegadlo/WorldOfImages-Angular/README.md

 If i find time I will try to create real backend with .net core and try to write the same with react and vue.

-The world map is taken from free images published by British Museum:
+The world map is taken from free images published by British Library:

 https://britishlibrary.typepad.co.uk/digital-scholarship/2013/12/a-million-first-steps.html#sthash.3kaubTLH.dpuf